proofprotocol/Fidelity-at-Capture/README.md

 ## Provenance

-This document is timestamped and anchored via Zenodo, DOI [INSERT DOI], as of the publication date above, establishing public priority for the fidelity-at-capture / structural independence distinction independent of and prior to any adoption by third-party standards bodies.
+This document is timestamped and anchored via Zenodo, DOI https://doi.org/10.5281/zenodo.22821380, as of the publication date above.